 - If experiencing COVID-19 symptoms (fever, shortness of breath, etc.), please consider being COVID-19 tested.
 All area TN Health Departments are offering free testing.

-- Any confirmed case of COVID-19 will result and require a minimum of 10-14 -day quarantine.
+- Any confirmed case of COVID-19 will result and require a minimum of 7-day quarantine.

-- Exposure is now being further defined as being “in close proximity” for 15-20 minutes or longer with a confirmed COVID-19 individual.
+- Exposure is defined as being “in close proximity” for 15-20 minutes or longer with a confirmed COVID-19 individual.
 Exposure is not second-hand exposure.

 - If a confirmed student case in a healthcare program might be involved in any clinical rotation, the clinical facilities may require further testing and likely provide weekly testing for participants.
 Clinical affiliates may have varying requirements regarding clinical rotations.
-Students are required to wear proper PPE at all times as appropriate and deemed required by site.
+Students are required follow clinical facility protocol in wearing proper PPE required by site.

 - Report any change in your circumstance or health immediately to instructors in order appropriate action and decisions can be made to proactively protect you and the health of others.

-HOPING FOR A BETTER 2021!
+HOPING FOR A BETTER SUMMER 2021!
 THANK YOU FOR DOING YOUR PART!